ISO 13849

 ISO 13849 is a safety standard which applies to parts of machinery control systems that are assigned to providing safety functions (called safety-related parts of a control system).
-The standard is one of a group of sector-specific functional safety standards that were created to tailor the generic system reliability approaches, e.g., IEC 61508, MIL-HDBK-217, MIL-HDBK-338, to the needs of a particular sector.
+The standard is one of a group of sector-specific functional safety standards that were created to tailor the generic system reliability approaches, e.g., IEC 61508, IEC 61511, ISO 26262, MIL-HDBK-217, MIL-HDBK-338, to the needs of a particular sector.
 ISO 13849 is simplified for use in the machinery sector.